zhoudaquan/ChatAnything/README.md

 ```

 ### Run
-specify a port for the gradio application to run on and set off!
+Specify a port for the gradio application to run on and set off!
 ```
 PORT=8809 python app.py $PORT
 ```